AIBootcamp-Group2/w2_project/README.md

 3. Sarcastic
 4. Clever

-The following are some jokes examples:
+The following are some examples of jokes generated in the application:
 ![plot](./examples/Sarcastic-OneLinerJ.png)
 ![plot](./examples/Clever-Observational.png)
 ![plot](./examples/Happy-wordplay.png)